vrk-kpa/opendata/README.md

 #### Notes

-- Access to machine via ssh use: `vagrant ssh`
+- Access to virtual machine via ssh use: `vagrant ssh`
-- The modules are mapped to `/src` path on machine
+- The modules are mapped to `/src` path on virtual machine
-- Use `vagrant halt` when you are done working on machine and `vagrant destroy` to remove machine.
+- Use `vagrant halt` when you are done working on virtual machine and `vagrant destroy` to remove virtual machine.
 - Ansible and Vagrant options are at `Vagrantfile`

 ### Development in Vagrant

-You can develop in full installation by replacing the sources in machine.
+You can develop in full installation by replacing the sources in the virtualbox.
 You can edit the files on local machine because the /src/ is mapped to ../modules

 For python packages